hashyuki/two-stream-gma/README.md

 # Automated Classification of General Movements in Infants Using Two-stream Spatiotemporal Fusion Network
 ---

+This is the Pytorch implementation of our paper: [Automated Classification of General Movements in Infants Using a Two-stream Spatiotemporal Fusion Network](https://arxiv.org/abs/2207.03344), accepted at MICCAI 2022.

 ## Overview
  <img src=img/overview.png><br>
  **Fig. 1.** Overview of the proposed GMs classification method<br>